hatdropper1977/john.soban.ski/content/faulkner-humpty-ai.md

 1. Read the entire text
 2. Use my judgment to select salient sentences
 3. Use creativity to swap or omit critical words
-4. Use my storytelling ability to paste the sentences into a compelling narrative.
+4. Use my storytelling ability to paste the sentences into a compelling narrative

 In total, I select fifteen sentences throughout **Absalom, Absalom!**, edit them, and then paste them into my **Faux Faulkner Contest** entry.